Management Accounts. Done right.

 Monthly & quarterly P&L and balance sheet

-We produce a clear profit and loss account, balance sheet and trial balance each month or quarter, with prior-period and budget comparatives so you can see exactly where the business is moving.
-Every set is reconciled to your bank, sales and purchase ledgers before it reaches you, so the figures are reliable enough to act on.
+We produce a clear profit and loss account, balance sheet, cash flow statement and trial balance each month or quarter, with prior-period and budget comparatives so you can see exactly where the business is moving.
+Figures are adjusted for accruals, prepayments and depreciation, then reconciled to your bank, sales and purchase ledgers, so profit is stated properly rather than just cash in and out.

 • 02